Which Greek God Are You, According To Your Zodiac Sign?

 Both astrology and mythology have captivated people for thousands of years.
-Though some connections between the zodiac and the Greek gods might be easy to guess, given that the Greeks themselves practiced a form of astrology with 12 signs, there are also some surprises to be found.
+Though some connections between the zodiac and the Greek gods might be easy to guess – given that the Greeks themselves practiced a form of astrology with 12 signs – there are also some surprises to be found.

 While Artemis, Zeus, Apollo, and the rest of their kin were certainly deities, they were also uniquely human in their faults.
-When people look to those gods for inspiration or connection, they find not just aspirational figures, but also the acknowledgement that flaws, too, are important to a person's character.
+When people look to those gods for inspiration or connection, they find not just aspirational figures, but also the acknowledgement that flaws, too, are important for a person's character.
 What count as values and flaws may change over time, as they do with any historical figure's character traits, but our ability to identify with them, especially through the zodiac, transcends time.

-It's no surprise that Aries, the first sign of the zodiac, is connected with Ares, the Greek god of war.
+Few will be surprised that Aries, the first sign of the zodiac, is connected with Ares, the Greek god of war.
 Aries's ruling planet is Mars, the Roman name for Ares.
 Both Aries and Ares are known for their passion and anger, but, despite being homophones, there's no linguistic connection between them.

 Demeter is perhaps most famous for her connection to her daughter, Persephone, but Tauruses are likely to feel a deeper connection with her.
-Both Taurus and Demeter are famed for their patient, devoted natures, though those traits can turn into stubbornness and possessiveness if left unchecked.
+Both Tauruses and Demeter are famed for their patient, devoted natures, though those traits can turn into stubbornness and possessiveness if left unchecked.

 Gemini (May 21–June 20): Hermes, God Of Thieves

 Hermes was the messenger of the gods, just as Geminis are fond of diving into conversations with new people.
 They often seek new companions, always in search of what they see as their missing half – the other side of their symbol, the Twins.

-Hera, the wife of Zeus, is one of the Greek pantheon's most pitiable figures – though she's the goddess of marriage, her husband is famed for his constant infidelity.
+Hera, the wife of Zeus, is one of the Greek pantheon's most pitiable figures – though she's the goddess of marriage, her husband is infamous for his constant infidelity.
 Cancers have a similar duality, being both loyal and intensely suspicious, sympathetic and insecure.

 Still, both Hera and Cancers have tough exteriors to protect their inner softness.
-It's no coincidence that the Cancer is the Crab - they are feelings-driven and emotional, and therefore protect themselves by sometimes being hard to get to know.
-But once a person does break through their walls, they'll find someone compassionate, kind, and loyal to a fault.see more on Hera
+That the astrological symbol for Cancer is the Crab is no coincidence – Cancers are feelings-driven and emotional, and therefore protect themselves by building walls around their true selves.
+But once a person does break through these barriers, they'll find someone compassionate, kind, and loyal to a fault.